mariolukas/FabScanPi-Server/docs/software.md

 ![main_menu](images/calibration_start_position.jpg)
 NOTICE: The second laser in the image is not supported by the software yet.
-This will be a featrue available within the next release.
+This will be a feature available within the next release.

 Option 1: You can can build yout own calibration sheet from a cardboard sheet.
 Print the calibration sheet onto paper and glue it to cardboard.
 Build a stand of another piece of cardboard.
 You maybe have to fix the calibration sheet on the turntable by using some adhesive tape.